 Women planning to start a family or facing life events like divorce or the death of a partner, may need regular income from their investments to offset reduced or interrupted income flows.

-In such cases, balanced payout strategies may be appropriate, focusing on investments that provide predictable income streams, while maintaining an exposure to equities.
-Capital used to generate income is generally allocated to bonds, but low interest rates (in Switzerland for example) will often require the inclusion of high-yielding bonds, real estate, dividend-paying stocks, and sometimes, for eligible investors, income-earning structured products in their portfolio.
+In such cases, balanced payout strategies may be appropriate, focussing on investments that provide predictable income streams, while maintaining an exposure to equities.
+Capital used to generate income is generally allocated to bonds, but low interest rates (in Switzerland for example) will often require the inclusion of high-yielding bonds, real estate, dividend-paying stocks, and sometimes, for eligible investors, income-earning structured products in their portfolios.

 Moderate or Conservative strategies when preparing for retirement